samlawski/codecookies/flask-2-tutorial/02-routing.md

   app.run()
 ```

 The code example above is very much like our very first, simple Flask application.
-Additionally, we import the function `random` from Python's standard library `randint`.
+Additionally, we import the function `randint` from Python's standard library `random`.
 Then, in our `index()` function, we have an extra line to use `randint()` to generate a random number between 1 and 100 and store that in the variable `random_number`.

 The `return` statement includes some HTML to display the result as a paragraph and the random number in **bold**.
 Notice, how in `randint()` will return a `number` type.
 That's why in Python, we need to use `str()` to convert that number to a string before we can _add_ it to the rest of our return string.